jenshenrik/brewlog/brews/dad-juice-1.md

 Gravity measured at <1.010 4/3.

 Put in the basement for cold crashing 9/3.
+Dryhops added 10/3.

 ### Bottling